alex

 Solti DvD with Marton as the Farberin).

-Good Farberinnen seem to be extremely difficult to find; even Lotte
+Good Farberinnen seem to be extremely difficult to find; even Lottesecond thought was about how beautiful Behrens could sound (I suppose

 Lehmann, who created the role (and who Strauss was thinking of to some